--- makes it harder for the attack victim to filter the attack traffic (the spoofed source addresses may be constantly changed by the attacker, and thus doesn't provide a stable "filterable characteristic").
-44
+-- makes it harder for the attack victim to filter the attack traffic (the spoofed source addresses may be constantly changed by the attacker, and thus do not provide any sort of stable "filterable characteristic").

 "So Why Not Just Block All UDP Traffic?"